mattheu/MinQueue/readme.md

 * Enable the plugin front end tool to check what scripts and styles are minified on each page.
 * Copy the file handles you want to minify, and paste them into the minify queue textarea on the settings page.
 * Save the settings and view the front end of your site.
 The processed files are generated on page load.
 Check that everything is working correctly.
-* Uncheck the show debugger option and save the settings again.
+* Uncheck the show helper option and save the settings again.

 ### Advanced Use ###